vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammer-Creation-and-Application/Hammer-Exercise-2_Using-Hammers-On-Genomes.md

 ```
 FIG-Bioinformatics-Course/
 ├── 2_Hammers
-│   └── 2.1_Hammers-as-Genetic-Barcodes/
+│   └── 2.1_Hammer-Creation-and_Application/
-│       └── Genetic-Barcodes-Exercise-2-New-Genome.md(you are here)
+│       └── Hammer-Exercise-2_Using-Hammers-on-Genomes.md (you are here)
 └── Data/
     ├── MysteryGenome1.fna
-    ├── rep10.list.tbl
-    └── rep10.seqs.tbl
+    └── myrep10.PheS.hammers.tbl
 ```

 ## Exercises

-1. We need to compare the DNA sequences in `MysteryGenome1.fna` to the set of hammers you generated in the previous exercise.
+1. We need to compare the DNA sequences in `MysteryGenome1.fna` to the set of hammers that you generated in the previous exercise.
 Ask Grimoire to write a program that will:

-    * Accept a mandatory TSV "hammers" filename as an argument.
+    * Accept a mandatory TSV "hammers" filename argument, short name `-H`

+    * Accept a mandatory TSV genome-names filename argument, short name `-G`

+    * Skip the header-line of the hammer-file and then read the first and second columns as a `hammer` and `feature_id`, respectively.
+A `feature_id` has the format 'fig|x.y.peg.z', where 'x', 'y', and 'z' are integers, and 'fig|' and '.peg.' are literal substrings.
+The portion 'x.y' is the `genome_id` for the 'feature_id'; extract the `genome_id` using a regex, and build a dictionary mapping each hammer to its genome_id.

-    * Skip the header-line of the hammer-file and then read the first and second columns into a dictionary as a `hammer` and `genome_id`, respectively.
+    * Skip the header-line of the genome-names file and then read the first and second columns into a dictionary as a `genome_id` and `genome_name`, respectively.

     * Determine the Kmer-length `K` of the hammers from the hammers dictionary.
     (NOTE: all the hammers in the file will have the same length.)

     * Use BioPython to read the sequences of the genome from `STDIN`.

     * For each sequence, extract all possible Kmers, and if a Kmer is a hammer, increment the score for its associated `genome_id`; then repeat this operation on the reverse-complement of that sequence, since a gene can face in either direction.

-    * Print out a TSV file of the `genome_ids` found and their associated scores, sorted by decreasing score.
+    * Print out a TSV file of the genome_ids found and their associated genome_name and score, sorted by decreasing score.

     * Finally, please translate the python code into pseudocode.